-Reasoning failures may be revealed by either of two types of situation: i) when the retrieval or the adaptation step is not able to propose a solution, or ii) when the solution proposed by the system differs from the final solution.
+Reasoning failures may be revealed by either of two types of situation: (i) when the retrieval or adaptation step is unable to propose a solution, or (ii) when the solution proposed by the system differs from the desired final solution.
 Failures of the retrieval or adaptation steps are identified directly by contrasting their performance with model predictions.
 The second type of failure can be detected by monitoring the revision step.
 In CBR systems, the revision step often involves interaction with the user to determine the final solution.
-This interaction provides a feedback mechanism for assessing the "real" quality of the solution initially proposed.
+This interaction provides a feedback mechanism for assessing the real quality of the solution initially proposed.

-For each of the four CBR steps, the model encodes expectations, and the expectations are associated with learning goals which are triggered if the expectations are violated.
+For each of the four CBR steps, the model encodes expectations, and the expectations are associated with learning goals that are triggered if the expectations are violated.
 For example, the expected behavior of the similarity assessment step is to rank the retrieved cases correctly.
 If they are ranked incorrectly, the failure may be due to using an inappropriate weighting when similarity assessments along different dimensions are aggregated.
 Consequently, a possible strategy for solving the failure is to refine the weight model, and a corresponding learning goal is to learn new weightings.

-Our model is domain independent, i.e., it is focused on the general case-based reasoning process for retrieval and adaptation, rather than on specific details of those processes for any particular domain.
+Our model is domain independent, that is, it is focused on the general case-based reasoning process for retrieval and adaptation, rather than on specific details of those processes for any particular domain.
 The model deals with three types of knowledge: indexing knowledge, ranking knowledge, and adaptation knowledge.
 To apply the model to any concrete application, domain-specific retrieval and adaptation mechanisms must be linked to the model.

-Indexing knowledge determines the sub-space of the case base considered relevant to a given problem.
+Indexing knowledge determines the subspace of the case base considered relevant to a given problem.
 Ranking knowledge identifies the features considered most relevant to determining similarity, given a collection of retrieved cases.
 Adaptation knowledge defines transformative and/or generative operations for fitting previous solutions to a current problem.

-Our approach is shaped by two working hypotheses.
+Our approach is shaped by two assumptions about the underlying CBR system.
 The first is that the system is initially provided with general retrieval and adaptation mechanisms, which apply uniform criteria to problems throughout the problem space.
-This is a common property of many case-based reasoning systems, but experience developing CBR systems has shown that this uniform processing often results in sub-optimal processing, in turn resulting in the generation of low quality solutions.
-Consequently, one of the focuses of our approach is to address this problem: One of the learning goals of the introspective reasoner is to determine the 'real' scope of cases, to weight the different ranking criteria, and to refine the adaptation model for different problem space regions.
+This is a common property of many case-based reasoning systems, but experience developing CBR systems has shown that this uniform processing may result in sub-optimal processing, in turn resulting in the generation of low-quality solutions.
+Consequently, one of the focuses of our approach is to address this problem: One of the learning goals of the introspective reasoner is to determine the real scope of cases, to weight the different ranking criteria, and to refine the adaptation model for different problem space regions.

-The taxonomy defined for the learning goals partially borrows from the taxonomy of learning goals proposed in (Cox & Ram 1999).
-Nevertheless, in our approach the learning goals are specifically oriented towards refining the CBR process.
-For example, determining the scope of cases is modeled in terms of differentiation/reconciliation goals, whereas improving the ranking criteria is modeled in terms of refinement/organization goals.
+The taxonomy defined for the learning goals borrows partially from the taxonomy of learning goals proposed by Cox and Ram (1999).
+Nevertheless, in our approach the learning goals are oriented specifically toward refining the CBR process.
+For example, determining the scope of cases is modeled in terms of differentiation/reconciliation goals, whereas improving the ranking criteria is modeled in terms of refinement/ organization goals.